divinewton/divinewton.com/README.md

 This is the full codebase for the official website of Divi Newton, accessible at https://www.divinewton.com/.
 See all files and images here.

-Domain - Spaceship
+- Domain: Spaceship
-Hosting - Vercel
+- Hosting: Vercel
-Source Management - GitHub
+- Source Management: GitHub
-Analytics: Google
+- Analytics: Google

 # Still to do
 - Fix intro links and socials